-Proposed public improvements within the Northeast Corridor TIRZ #33 may include the following: 1) short term projects including facade improvement and neighborhood signage, 2) Mid-term projects including gateway enhancements for two high-impact areas (landscaping, lighting, public art), streetscape enhancements radiating from gateway enhancements (landscaping, lighting, sidewalks, signage), 3) Long-term projects including public-private partnerships to acquire and redevelop four blighted properties and a new park on Perrin Beitel.
+Proposed public improvements within the Northeast Corridor TIRZ #33 may include the following: 1) short term projects; facade improvement and neighborhood signage, 2) Mid-term projects; gateway enhancements for two high-impact areas (landscaping, lighting, public art), streetscape enhancements radiating from gateway enhancements (landscaping, lighting, sidewalks, signage), 3) Long-term projects; public-private partnerships to acquire and redevelop four blighted properties and a new park on Perrin Beitel.
+Future projects and public improvements will be identified and approved by the TIRZ Board of Directors and added to the Project Plan.